andredesousa/javascript-unit-testing-best-practices/README.md

 ## Categorize tests under at least 2 levels

 Apply some structure to the test suite so an occasional visitor could easily understand the requirements and the various scenarios that are being tested.
-A common method for this is by placing at least 2 “describe” blocks above the tests.
+A common method for this is by placing at least 2 "describe" blocks above the tests.
 The first is for the name of the unit under test and the second for additional level of categorization like the scenario or custom categories.
 Doing so will also greatly improve the test reports.
 In addition, it will get much easier for a developer to navigate through the code of a suite with many tests.